tritantran04/Agentic-RAG-Mental-Health-Chatbot/README.md

-# Agentic RAG Mental Health Chatbot
+# Agentic Mental Health Chatbot

-An **Agentic RAG (Retrieval-Augmented Generation) Mental Health chatbot** for medical information retrieval and conversational assistance.
+An **Agentic Mental Health chatbot** for medical information retrieval and conversational assistance.
 The system combines a **Vietnamese medical knowledge base from Vinmec** with **real-time web search** so that the chatbot can answer questions using internal medical documents when relevant and search the Internet when up-to-date information is required.

-> **Disclaimer:** This project is intended for educational and information-retrieval purposes.
-It is not a substitute for diagnosis, treatment, or professional medical advice.
+> **Disclaimer:** This project is not a substitute for diagnosis, treatment, or professional medical advice.

 ## Overview